univ-ai/welcomenew/_pages/uncourse.md

         </button>
       </div>
       <div class="modal-body">
-        <p>Part 2 of the 3 part SQL series, this workshop dives into the "relational" part of databases.
-We cover indexes, joins, and subqueries, and offer some tips on when to use relational databases, and when to use NoSQL databases.</p>
+        <p>Part 2 of the 3 part SQL series, this workshop dives into the "relational" part of databases. </p> <p> We cover indexes, joins, and subqueries, and offer some tips on when to use relational databases, and when to use NoSQL databases.</p>
         <p>Registeration link below will be made active shortly!</p>
         <center><h6>Instructor: Dr. Rahul Dave</h6>
         <img src="/assets/images/people/RahulDave.jpeg" alt="Rahul" style="height:200px;margin-right:15px;"><br><br>